AUA Framework v1.1 — Release Roadmap & Validation Matrix

 #50

-Load testing preset — aua loadtest
+Load testing preset — aua loadtest done

 Built-in load test command.
 Configurable concurrency, duration, query mix.
 Reports p50/p95/p99 latency and error rate.